NatoBoram/youtube-comment-blacklist/.github/ISSUE_TEMPLATE/youtube-comment.md

 ---
 name: YouTube Comment
 about: Request a new entry to the blacklist
-title: 'Add to blacklist :'
+title: "Add to blacklist :"
-labels: ''
+labels: ""
-assignees: ''
+assignees: ""
 ---

 ### Offending comment

 >

 ### Suggested blacklist entry